facebook/react-native-website/website/blog/2025-10-08-react-native-0.82.md

 With `debugOptimized` your animations and re-rendering will be faster, because you’re running a React Native build with several C++ optimizations enabled.
 At the same time you will still be able to use React Native Dev Tools to debug your JavaScript code.

-When using `debugOptimized`, you won’t be able to use the JVM or C++ native debuggers, but you will still be able to use them if you use the `debug` build type.
+When using `debugOptimized`, you won’t be able to use the C++ native debuggers, but you will still be able to use it if you use the debug build type.

 To run the `debugOptimized` variant for your app built with the Community CLI you can invoke: